 A successful application will show that you have met the assessment standards in full.
 You will be awarded a CESR or CEGPR and your name will be entered onto the Specialist or GP Register.

 If you are not successful, we will let you know why.
-We will give you a list of recommendations which will tell you what evidence was missing or the top-up training you need to complete.
+We will give you a list of recommendations (or adaptation period if you are a general systems applicant) which will tell you what evidence was missing or the top-up training you need to complete.

 See our guidance following an unsuccessful application.